A lot of software keeps coming in, SaaS, AI, CRM, blah blah blah… Whatever.

 You always don’t have time to do some task right now and you have left if somewhere.

-There are todo apps which allow you to make your tasks hierarchial, but that is nothingburger.
+There are todo apps which allow you to make your tasks hierarchical, but that is nothingburger.

 Because it is just a linear list with sections.
 You can hide something but it makes things more obscure.